 Pavement Treatments & Techniques

 Cracks are sealed with a hot polymer/rubberized liquid asphalt to minimize water infiltrating the pavement base.
 Crack sealing is an extremely economical way of maintaining pavements.
-It is very cheap and effective when compared to undertaking other more extensive work such as resurfacing and reconstruction.
+This method is very cheap and effective when compared to more extensive work such as resurfacing and reconstruction.

 Chip sealing is the application of crushed aggregate or gravel (chips) over an emulsified asphaltic oil.
 The oil seals the street from water penetration while the chips provide a wearing surface for traffic.
 Chip sealing is a preventive maintenance treatment that rejuvenates old asphalt and creates a new riding surface.